 Related: How to select the right rug

-The Danes have made Hygge a global phenomenon and as soon as the weather cools and winter approaches the essence of Hygge and the importance of these accessory pieces come into their own.
+The Danes have made Hygge a global phenomenon.
+As the weather cools and winter approaches the essence of Hygge and the importance of these accessory pieces come into their own.

 Scandinavians don't over-decorate.
 Rather they stick to the decorator's motto of ‘assess a finished room and then take one thing away'.
 Clean lines and simple joinery are important for this look.

-This doesn’t mean that Scandi style decorating is boring as the appeal is in the pared back beauty of a piece.
+Keeping things simple doesn't mean that Scandi style decorating is boring as the appeal is in the pared back beauty of a piece.
 The Modernist movement of the mid twentieth century believed in form following function which is an inherent part of Scandinavian style.
-These retro pieces are still as important to the look as they were 70 years ago.
+It is for this reason that these retro pieces (above and below) are still as important to the look as they were 70 years ago.

 Rather than having lots of chairs and sofas crammed into a room, careful consideration is given to a couple of beautiful items.
 It is typical for an entire month's salary to be spent on an iconic armchair which will take centre stage in a room.
 Take this stunning egg chair by Arne Jacobsen as a perfect example and the Hans Wegner Wishbone chair in the dining setting above.